-Annual reviews and end of year reports demonstrate progress over the academic year using qualitative data.
+Annual reviews, end of year reports and individual progress meetings demonstrate progress over the academic year using qualitative data.

 Internal moderation will focus on similar pupils assessment records in order to moderate baselines, rate of progress and target setting.
 Team discussions will be held to ensure all judgements are accurate and robust.